FuriousBeast/Car-Leasing-Application/README.md

 1. **Admin**:
    - Full access to manage users, cars, and leases.
    - Ability to register cars on behalf of owners.
-   - Ability to start lease on behalf of customer.
+   - Ability to start and end lease on behalf of customer.
    - Can fetch or export all lease history.

 2. **Owner**: